Previous issue

 It could even have been the turning of the seventy years' captivity in

-on his way, they must have felt the chain of bondage tightening still more.
+his way, they must have felt the chain of bondage tightening still more.
+They

-they expect to escape from Babylon's conqueror.
-But as they slept Cyrus,
+expect to escape from Babylon's conqueror.
+But as they slept Cyrus, the great

-the great conqueror, came in and -- against all human odds and expectations
+conqueror, came in and -- against all human odds and expectations -- set

-had lost their song when they came to Babylon, but now their captivity had
+lost their song when they came to Babylon, but now their captivity had been

 The return from Babylon was no mere dream.
 The marvel of it all is taken

-The Lord has done great things for them".
-The work was so wholly divine that
+Lord has done great things for them".
+The work was so wholly divine that even

-even unbelievers looking on saw the essential truth of the matter, namely
+unbelievers looking on saw the essential truth of the matter, namely that

-Church took up the cry: "The Lord hath done great things for us ...", so that
+took up the cry: "The Lord hath done great things for us ...", so that it

-it passed from the realm of reporting to the realm of testimony.
-"We are
+passed from the realm of reporting to the realm of testimony.
+"We are glad".

-glad".
 There is nothing in the Hebrew to account for the word "whereof".
-Two
+Two great

-great matters are placed side by side in testimony: "The Lord has done great
+matters are placed side by side in testimony: "The Lord has done great things

 emphasis in the Hebrew, so that it could almost read: 'We live in the place